Quadra-Ryo/Easy-versioning-sphinx/README.md

 # Easy Versioning (Sphinx documentation build tool)

+This tool was created to address the need for adding versioning to a Sphinx project without relying on Read the Docs (RTD).

 This Python script automates the full workflow of preparing, versioning, building, and organizing documentation from Markdown files using the Sphinx Framework.

 It’s designed for teams and organizations who want to **self-host** their documentation sites and prefer full control over the hosting environment and theme customization.